appwrite/appwrite/README.md

     appwrite/appwrite:1.0.3
 ```

-Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
+Once the Docker installation completes, go to http://localhost to access the Appwrite console.
 Please note that on non-Linux native hosts, the server might take a few minutes to start after installation completes.

 For advanced production and custom installation, check out our Docker [environment variables](https://appwrite.io/docs/environment-variables) docs.
 You can also use our public [docker-compose.yml](https://appwrite.io/install/compose) and [.env](https://appwrite.io/install/env) files to manually set up an environment.

 ### Upgrade from an Older Version

 If you are upgrading your Appwrite server from an older version, you should use the Appwrite migration tool once your setup is completed.
-For more information regarding this, check out the [Installation Docs](https://appwrite.io/docs/installation).
+For more information regarding migration, check out the [Installation Docs](https://appwrite.io/docs/installation).

 ## One-Click Setups

 In addition to running Appwrite locally, you can also launch Appwrite using a pre-configured setup.
-This allows you to get up and running with Appwrite quickly without installing Docker on your local machine.
+This allows you to start running Appwrite quickly without installing Docker on your local machine.

 Choose from one of the providers below: